Back to Blog

 What the numbers mean:

-• +20 CS: You're winning your lane
+• +20 CS at 10 minutes: You're winning your lane clearly

-• 0 to +/-10 CS: Even game
+• +/-10 CS: Even lane — game decided elsewhere

-• -20 CS: You're losing lane
+• -20 CS: You're losing lane and need to adapt

 Objective Control Tracking

 Players who track objective control often discover they're weaker at contesting objectives when behind — a fixable skill with targeted practice.
+They also often discover that their champion simply isn't great at objective control, which might be a pool selection issue.

 The Split Approach to Ranked Improvement

-60% — Comfort/Main champions, ranked
+60% — Comfort champions, ranked

 • Only play your tracked best performers

-• Focus on execution and mental game
+• Focus on execution consistency and mental game

 • 30% — Normal games with experimental picks